Interstitial keratitis

-Interstitial keratitis (IK) is corneal scarring due to chronic inflammation of the corneal stroma.
-Interstitial means space between cells i.e. corneal stroma which lies between the epithelium and the endothelium.
-Keratitis means corneal inflammation.
+Interstitial keratitis (IK), also known as Immune Stromal Keratitis (ISK), is an eye disorder characterized by scarring of the cornea due to chronic inflammation of the corneal stroma (keratitis).
+"Interstitial" refers to space between cells (i.e. the corneal stroma, which lies between the epithelium and the endothelium).

 Signs and symptoms

 Acutely, early symptoms include a painful, photophobic, red watery eye.
 This is due to active corneal inflammation resulting in vascular invasion and stromal necrosis which can be diffuse or localized.
 This causes the pinkish discoloration of what was a clear transparent normal corneal tissue (called Salmon patch of Hutchinson).

 Such vascularization is likely to result in blurring of vision secondary to corneal stromal scarring, the presence of ghost vessels, and thinning of the cornea, especially if it involves the visual axis.